Cr Matt Burnett

 Register of Interest(PDF, 265KB)

-First elected: 2000,
+First elected: 2000

-Mayor 2016 - present
+Mayor: 2016 - present

-Mayor Matt Burnett was born and raised in the Gladstone Region with his family’s connection to the region extending six generations.
+Mayor Matt Burnett was born and raised in the Gladstone Region, with his family’s connection to the region extending six generations.
 He is a former small business operator and qualified journalist, having started his own newspaper, The Port Curtis Post, at the age of 19.

-Cr Burnett has always had the best interests of the community at heart and as Mayor, he draws upon the experience he has gathered over his years in Council to ensure those interests remain a key consideration as the region continues to grow and develop.
+Cr Burnett has always had the best interests of the community at heart, and as Mayor, he draws upon the experience he has gathered over his years in Council to ensure those interests remain a key consideration as the region continues to grow and develop.

-Cr Burnett brings an inclusive style of leadership to Council, ensuring the thoughts and views of his fellow councillors, council officers, business and industry leaders, community groups and organisations and community members are all heard and taken into consideration.
+Cr Burnett brings an inclusive style of leadership to Council, ensuring the thoughts and views of his fellow councillors, council officers, business and industry leaders, community groups and organisations, and community members are all heard and taken into consideration.

-• Australian Local Government Association (ALGA) Director and Vice President
+• Australian Local Government Association (ALGA) President

 • Central Queensland Regional Organisation of Councils (CQROC) Director

-• Gladstone Local Disaster Management Group Chair/Recovery Coordinator
+• Gladstone Local Disaster Management Group Chair/Recovery Coordinator.